 Conversation

 Stress?
 Burnout?
 Depression?
 Anxiety?
 Trauma?
 Abuse?
 These are words that are not often spoken in the “sister world” but can be very real aspects of religious life and ministry.
-You are invited to a special Global Sisters Report Witness & Grace Healthcare Forum on Mental Wellness.
-The 2.5 hour program, which will include small group discussions, is designed to help break the stigma around mental wellness, inform about new networks of sister counselors and provide resources for you, your community and congregation.
+This Global Sisters Report Witness & Grace Healthcare Forum on Mental Wellness was designed to help break the stigma around mental wellness, inform about new networks of sister counselors, and provide resources for you, your community, and congregation.
 Learn how taking care of yourself can equip you to better care for others and lead to a more fulfilling religious life.

 Resources